suporting tourism and golf development

 Lectii de golf video, in limba romana

-Aceasta este prima forma.
-Urmeaza sa fie refacute.
+Aceasta este forma inregistrata in Aprilie 2010.
 Desi au imperfectiuni din vina emotiilor, totusi pot fi folosite cu succes!

 Jucatorii de golf cu hcp minim 8, care sunt in masura sa treaca si un test pe internet din regulamentul de golf la nivel avansat, pot accede ca elevi ai Centrului National de Formare si Perfectionare a Antrenorilor Sportivi respectiv sectia antrenor de golf.